-Version 1.0 of the tool arrives almost a year to the day since we first introduced you to this easy-to-use image writer tool.
+The latest version of the tool arrives almost a year to the day since we first introduced you to this easy-to-use image writer tool from Balena.

-The new release sees the app pick up a boat load of improvements to the image writing tool that its developers say, help make it “a much more stable and reliable tool”.
+The new release adds a boat load of improvements to the image writing tool that its developers say make it “a much more stable and reliable” than before.

 A Recap of Etcher Features

-The company steering development of the app say over the course of the various beta releases Etcher was used to write over one million images to SD cards & USB drives.
+Balena is the company steering development of the app and they say, over the course of its releases to date, Etcher has been used to write over one million images to SD cards & USB drives.